Non-smooth optimization and analysis (convex and non-convex)

 He received the best paper award at the Scale Space and Variational Methods

 Conference (SSVM) in 2015 and at the German Conference on Pattern Recognition

 (GCPR) in 2016.
-His research interests are in non-smooth optimization for
+His research interests are in non-smooth optimization with

-applications in computer vision, machine learning, image analysis, and inverse
+applications in computer vision, machine learning, image analysis, and data science